amymichellejohnson/stack_overflow_clone_rails_ajax/README.md

 Smaug-Lavaflow, a Stack Overflow clone
 ======================================

-by Gabe Finch & Mike Goren
+by Amy Johnson & Gabe Finch & Mike Goren

 This is a simple Ruby/Rails Stack Overflow clone.
+Updated with AJAX!

 Installation
 ------------